arzwa/MultilocusIsland/docs/draft-hapdip2.md

 ---
 fontsize: 11pt
 geometry: margin=1.2in
+title: "
-title: Maintenance of polygenic local adaptation and reproductive isolation in diploid and haplodiplontic populations
+    The effects of dominance, haploid selection and heterogeneous barrier architecture on the maintenance of polygenic local adaptation and reproductive isolation"
 author: Arthur Zwaenepoel, Himani Sachdeva, Christelle Fraïsse
 header-includes:
   - \DeclareMathSymbol{\shortminus}{\mathbin}{AMSa}{"39}